karol-szymanowski/tetrash/RESUME_LIGHT.md

 ## PROJECTS & ARTICLES

 [Highly available kubernetes cluster runnning on raspberry pi](https://github.com/tetrash/k8s-rpi-cluster-presentation)
-> I built a kubernetes cluster that runs on several raspberry pi and serves as my personal sandbox where I deploy my projects for a fraction of the cost of a cloud solution.
+> I built a kubernetes cluster that runs on several raspberry pi and serves as my sandbox where I deploy my projects for a fraction of the cost of a cloud solution.
 I used ansible and k3s to automate the entire process and tools such as helm, prometheus or dex to improve monitoring, access and cluster management.

 [The CKA Certificate From a Software Developer’s Perspective](https://www.netguru.com/codestories/the-cka-certificate-from-a-software-developers-perspective)
+> Article on the CKA certificate.
+In it, I share my experiences and tips on how to pass this certificate.